 Available in more than 95 CCG areas and to 40% of all 11-18 year olds in England, the service offers easily accessible mental health support to young people, irrespective of where they are on a spectrum of mild, moderate or complex need.

 Kooth is anonymous and free to use, making it a powerful early prevention and treatment resource which young people are keen to use: more than 95% of end of session questionnaires show young people would recommend Kooth to a friend.

 Kooth supports commissioners in providing clear user data, while contributing to NHS Mental Health Service Data Set records.

 It also supports commissioners managing tight budgets; the cost of commissioning the service in a CCG area is comparable to 24 CAMHS referrals or a single admission to in-patient CAMHS.

 Crucially, our safeguarding policies are paramount and strictly monitored and maintained.
-Our therapists receive regular training to ensure we are providing the highest level of professional support via a range of therapeutic approaches while working to the THRIVE model.
+Our therapists receive regular training to ensure we are providing the highest level of professional support via a range of therapeutic approaches while working to the THRIVE Framework for system change.
 Kooth works hand-in-hand with local services on the ground, often supporting young people preparing for treatment or on CAMHS waiting lists.